youngdm/PXT_web_app/README.md

-# PXT Web App - Peatland eXchange Tags
+# PXT Web App - Peatland eXchange Tags (Now archived)

 A web application for applying standardized metadata tags to peatland research data, inspired by HXL Proxy and designed specifically for the peatland research community.